ndwarshuis/org-ml/readme-template.md

 ### Side effect functions

-The majority of side-effectual functions are named like `om-elem-OPERATION-THING-at` where `OPERATION` is some operation to be performed on `THING` in the current buffer.
+All functions that read and write from buffers are named like `om-elem-OPERATION-THING-at` where `OPERATION` is some operation to be performed on `THING` in the current buffer.
 All these functions take `point` as one of their arguments to denote where in the buffer to